SoilCare Incorporated

 Thank you to Geoff and Debbie Bugden for hosting this farm walk on their pecan farm.
 Geoff shares his many years of observations and on-farm trials.
 With help from Dave Forrest, Geoff explains to visitors how he developed his farm management practices.

-Geoff reveals the history of the farm and how he regenerated his land/trees with biological farming practices.
 In this video watch Geoff explain how he manages ground covers, integrated pest management, soil health, and his brews of bio- fertilisers and bio-teas.

 Farm Walk videos produced by Mia Forrest.